juanpablocontreras/CHEOVibrationsHardware/README.md

 # CHEOVibrationsHardware
-software needed to be uploaded on the protocol board for sensor monitoring of neonates while being transported
+software needed to be uploaded on the Arduino board for sensor monitoring of vibrations, temperature, humidity, pressure, and sound levels.